pypolestar/pypolestar/README.md

-# pyPolestar
+# Python for Polestar

-Basic library to access Polestar Automobiles
+This library is not an official app affiliated with Polestar Automotive.